Skip to content

 The Governance of "No"

-Create a rigid "Go/No-Go" scorecard that is visible to the entire Steering Committee.
+Create a scorecard that is visible to the entire steering committee.
 This scorecard must include binary pass/fail criteria:

-If any criteria is Red, the launch is scrubbed.
-No debate.
-No "we'll fix it forward."
+If any criterion is red, the launch pauses.
 You frame this not as a delay, but as risk mitigation.
 As we discuss in our 30-Day Governance Fix, clear criteria remove emotion from the decision.

 The Result

 Migration is not about moving data.
-It is about proving—mathematically—that the business is safer in the new system than the old one.
-Anything less is gambling.
+It is about proving that the business is safer in the new system than the old one.